 Here m{eff} , λ_P , E , ρ and ν are respectively the effective mass of the mode, calculated with a reduction point sitting on the disk boundary, a frequency parameter, the Young Modulus, density and Poisson ratio of GaAs, the values of which are provided in Table 4. Ω_M^P is the mechanical frequency of the RBM of order P [38, 39].
 We have obtained Eq.
-17 through the analytical treatment of a free elastic circular plate.
+(17) through the analytical treatment of a free elastic circular plate.
 For the first RBM, Eq.
-17 accurately reproduces the trend provided by FEM simulations, but overestimates the coupling by 20% because it neglects the out-of-plane component of the mechanical motion.
-For the second RBM the overestimation is more pronounced, reflecting a larger out-of-plane component of the mechanical mode.
+(17) accurately reproduces the trend provided by FEM simulations, but overestimates the coupling by 20% because it neglects the out-of-plane component of the mechanical motion, which affects the effective refractive index of the disk slab and hence the value of g_0^{geo} .
+For the second RBM the overestimation is more pronounced (close to 40%), reflecting a larger out-of-plane component of the mechanical